 - Bring a suitable DC adapter with alligator clips to connect our battery with your CPAP machine.
 The power adapter cords are specific to your CPAP make and model.
 Please check with your local provider or research online to determine which cords you will need.

 - If your CPAP has a humidifier, you will need to disable/remove the humidifier for your river trip.
+Please test your machine at home to make sure it does work without the humidifier.
 Our batteries do NOT have the power capacity to run humidifiers while in the canyon.

 - Please know, you’ll need to carry the battery (about 60 pounds) between the raft and your campsite.

 - If you cannot fit your CPAP into your duffel bag, please provide your own dry bag to store it in while on the river.

 - Speak with your doctor to discuss a backup plan should your CPAP machine fail or power supply run out.
 You will not be able to leave the trip early should your device stop working.

 If you are on one of our trips with a charter flight is it ok if your CPAP puts you over the 25-pound weight limit.
 The airlines may charge a small excess baggage fee.